1809-1930: History Of Hospitals In Michigan

 The Clara Ford School of Nursing and Hygiene was opened in 1925, being unique in having the first separate school building with class rooms, laboratories, gymnasium and swimming pool.

 The staff of the hospital has been organized for accurate diagnosis and treatment of patients and for post graduate training of doctors in every division of medicine and surgery.
-The training consists of one year’s rotating interneship, a second year consisting of six months in the diagnostic clinic and six months in general medicine or general surgery, or as an assistant in a division.
-Those making good then have the opportunity of three straight years in the division of their choice, if approved by the division head.
+The training consists of one year with rotating internships, a second year consisting of six months in the diagnostic clinic, and six months in general medicine or general surgery, or as an assistant in a division.
+Those doing well then have the opportunity of three consecutive years in the division of their choice, if approved by the division head.

 Seminars are held by the different division heads and weekly clinics by the department heads in medicine, surgery and pathology.
 Dr. Frank W. Hartman is chief pathologist and Dr. Joseph A. Johnston is head of the department of pediatrics.

-Research work has been encouraged and ample facilities have been made for it.
+Research work has been encouraged, with ample facilities constructed for it.
 Two outstanding research problems have been accomplished by this hospital since the War.
-The use of tannic acid in the treatment of burns, now widely used, was beautifully worked out in a scientific way by Dr. Edward C. Davidson.
-This treatment has reduced very materially the death rate from burns as reported by a number of clinics, as well as reducing the suffering and deformities.
-The American Medical Association last year awarded its Gold Medal to Dr. Frank W. Hartman and Dr. Howard P. Doub for their work in the experimental production of chronic nephritis by deep X-ray therapy, not only demonstrating the far reaching harm which may result from an unwise use of deep therapy, but in opening up for laboratory study, in a way never before possible, the subject of chronic nephritis.
+The use of tannic acid in the treatment of burns, now widely used, was worked out by Dr. Edward C. Davidson.
+This treatment reduced the death rate from burns as reported by a number of clinics, as well as reducing suffering and deformities.

 It is too early to tell of the influence of this hospital on medicine in Michigan.
-It has not only done the shop work of repairing wrecks, but it has also seriously tried to carry forward the torch of knowledge.
+It has not only repaied wrecks, but also carried the torch of knowledge forward.
 Its ideal is not only the care of the sick, but the more important service of habituating its clientele to annual examinations to head off disease and to advise concerning diet and the type of daily living necessary to health.

 One hundred and ninety-two papers have been published by the staff.
 A volume of collected papers was published in 1925.